chennie-fang/Coding3_element2/README.md

 ### 3. use deepdream to make different images
 code from: https://www.tensorflow.org/tutorials/generative/deepdream?hl=zh-cn

 In the third notebook (03_deepdream.ipynb) I used Deepdream's code where I changed the weights of the pre-trained model, but the actual changes didn't vary much.
-I used a image of a baby and then I changed the number of different layers here and each layer outputs a different result.
+I used a image of a baby and then I changed the number of different layers and each layer outputs a different result.

 ![Image](https://i.pinimg.com/736x/45/ec/27/45ec27f39887a894e0ac61ea067df534.jpg)
 ![Image](https://i.pinimg.com/736x/0e/33/19/0e3319181c0193de32e2cf87659da34a.jpg)

+Because there are ten layers in Deepdream's pre-trained model InceptionV3 (mixed1, mixed2 ....) , I generated ten images with each of these ten layers.
 These images can be found in the saved_image folder.

 ![Image](https://i.pinimg.com/736x/07/4e/5d/074e5d95dbc255f49447f317becf70bc.jpg)